openfisca/legislation-explorer/ops/docs/Install-instance.md

 2. Navigate to the freshly downloaded folder: `cd legislation-explorer`.
 3. Type the following command: `ansible-playbook --inventory ansible/inventories/YOUR_INVENTORY.yml ansible/site.yml`.

 Once the command is done, your target machine should run the Legislation Explorer.
 Just open `http://HOST_NAME/` in your browser.
-You can change the port and path through the configuration file, by changing the variables `base_path` or `app_port`.
+You can change the port and path through the configuration file, by changing the variables `app_port` or `base_path`.

 ### Optional: enable Matomo